Man working from home with puppy

 Problem

-With paper phone books, you could get an unlisted number and keep your information out of the book.
+With paper phone books, you could get an unlisted number.
+You could also keep your information out of the book.
 How do you get “unlisted” on sites like whitepages.com?

 Solution

-Privacy Monitor scans sites like whitepages.com for your personal information, so you can request to opt-out and have your information removed.
+Privacy Monitor scans sites like whitepages.com for your personal information.
+You can then request to opt out and have your information removed.

 Security, identity and online privacy concerns